Window Film Frequently Asked Questions

 Window film filters the sun’s rays with technology created to let in varying levels of sunlight.
 It's made to reduce the sun’s heat and glare, and block up to 99% of the UV rays that contribute to skin damage and fading to furnishings.

 Yes.
 According to U.S. Department of Energy statistics, solar heat gain through windows is responsible for about one third of a building’s cooling costs.
 Window film that reduces solar heat gain can relieve overworked cooling systems, lowering energy use and bills.
-Some films have insulating properties, for help with heat retention in colder seasons.
+Some film has insulating properties, for help with heat retention in colder seasons.
 Ultimately, energy cost savings depend on factors such as type of glass, existence of overhangs, climate and local energy rates.
 Many window film projects produce a return on investment in just 3 to 5 years, making them well worth considering in lieu of full window replacement.

 Yes.
 Window film helps reduce the amount of heat transferred into a room through its windows.